Shadowfiend/liftweb-vim/README.md

 session.
 The commands will only work if you are in a file that has been detected to be in a Lift project.

+Alternatively, use Tim Pope's pathogen.vim and put this plugin's files in ~/.vim/bundle/liftweb-vim/ (or extract the tarball directly there).

 Usage
 -----